azothbio/AiCPP/README.md

 ## **Performance evaluation of the CPP predictors.**
-AiCPP demonstrates significantly higher performance with values of 0.927, 0.722, and 0.860 for AUC, MCC, and ACC, respectively.
-AiCPP also has a higher specificity for non-CPPs (0.893) compared to the three external models.
+Table 3 shows that the AiCPP model outperforms the other models in terms of AUC, MCC, and ACC.
+When evaluated using a test set, the AiCPP model outperforms MLCPP, CellPPD, and CPPred, with values of 0.927, 0.722, and 0.860 for AUC, MCC, and ACC, respectively.
+In addition, the AiCPP model has a higher specificity for non-CPPs (0.893) compared to the three external models listed in Table 3.
+Overall, these results demonstrate that the AiCPP model is a highly accurate and reliable method for predicting CPPs.

+Table 3.
+Performance evaluation of the CPP predictors.
+Bold numbers indicate the highest values.
 ![image](https://user-images.githubusercontent.com/94620359/212254581-e7c25de0-bcea-4cf3-a6a3-bf84dde806bb.png)